glomdom/glomdom/README.md

 *silence, current side project. new side project is speaking.*

-professional procrastinator with C#, Python, Rust and C++.
+professional procrastinator with C#, Rust and C++.